Handmade-Search-Engine/handmade-indexer/README.md

 `spider.go` is a web crawler which fetches the contents of pages based on a queue, and finds other links from those pages.
 It explores the website and keeps track of all the pages it visits for the indexer.

-This service is written in Go because I like Go, and it's generally more efficient then python.
+This service is written in Go because I like Go, and it's generally more efficient than python.

 `indexer.py` is an indexer which reads the contents of the pages found by the spider, and indexes them based on their keywords.